CrunchyData/doc-content-guide/04-grammar-and-mechanics.md

 #### Writing about Crunchy Data

-Our company's legal entity name is "" Our trade name is "Crunchy Data."
-Use "" only when writing legal documents or contracts.
+Our company's legal entity name is "Crunchy Data Solutions, Inc." Our trade name is "Crunchy Data."
+Use "Crunchy Data Solutions, Inc." only when writing legal documents or contracts.
 Otherwise, use "Crunchy Data."
+"Crunchy" may be used in less informal content (e.g. blog posts), and only after having specified "Crunchy Data" once.

 Always capitalize the first “C” and the “D” in Crunchy Data.